Universal two-component dynamics in supercritical fluids: Results

-Figure~\ref{fig:f_vs_T} presents $f$ as a function of reduced temperature $T/T_c$ for all four systems.
+Therefore, in Fig.~\ref{fig:f_vs_T} we present $f$ as a function of reduced temperature $T/T_c$ for all four systems.
 The overall shape and value of the curves are very similar for all the systems.
 This is consistent with van der Waals's law of corresponding states~\cite{Pitzer1939} and provides evidence for the universality of the two-component behavior among supercritical fluids.
 In particular, all curves show an ``S'' shape with a rapid decrease slightly above $T/T_c = 1$.
 The position of the fast change in $f$ agrees well with the expected location of the Widom line.
 To show this, we plot in Fig.~\ref{fig:f_vs_H} the enthalpy, $H$, against the parameter $f$.
 The former can be easily obtained from MD simulations.
 An approximately linear relation can be seen between $f$ and $H$ for all systems, with linear fits shown as solid lines.
 Because the isobaric heat capacity, $C_P$, is the derivative of $H$ with respect to temperature along the isobar, the linearity between $f$ and $H$ implies that $|df/dT|$ peaks at roughly the same temperature as $C_P$, i.e., near the Widom line.
 In other words, the dynamics change most rapidly around the Widom line.
+We note that although the Widom line here has a specific definition ($C_P$ maximum along an isobar), in the near-critical region it is expected to lie close to the Widom lines obtained by other definitions as well.
+For example, in the case of water, it has been shown that the rapid changes in $f$ are close to the Widom lines with several different definitions~\cite{Sun2020a}.